 Adaption: Ruck is a software development system that is still at its early stages.
 It is essential to be open to changes and adaptations when experimenting with variables and unknown quantities.

 Collaboration: Members of the team should be able to collaborate openly irrespective of their time zone.
 Collaboration and open communication can take place at any time it is convenient for the entire team members.

-Ruck is often used by teams operating from different time zones which cuts across different cultures.
-It is therefore a challenging task right from the planning stage, to the collaboration proper and down to the tracking.
+Ruck is often used by teams operating from different time zones which cut across different cultures.
+It is, therefore, a challenging task right from the planning stage, to the collaboration proper and down to the tracking.
 Ruck team has some feature areas with the Ruck Master being in charge.
 The role of feature area lead makes it possible to coordinate team members from different time zones and cultures.
 This type of team structure makes it easy for the Ruck master to delegate project management and tracking tasks to feature leads.
 The core team thus has time to focus on tweaking, grooming and refining the Ruck framework and other supporting infrastructure.

-A feature lead is the person in charge of the feature area.
+A feature lead is a person in charge of the feature area.
 This person is part of a core team comprising of other feature area leads, project managers, subject-matter experts and of course the Ruck Master.
 Iterations in Ruck often involve 4 weeks duration – as it might be difficult to have shorter iterations due to resource constraints that usually accompany part-time work.